unibas-dmi-hpc/SPH-EXA/README.md

 * ```-n NUM``` : Run the simulation with NUM^3 (NUM to the cube) number of particles (for named test cases).
 [NOTE: This might vary with the test case]
 * ```-s NUM``` : Run the simulation with NUM of iterations (time-steps) if NUM is integer.
 Run until the specified physical time if NUM is real.
 * ```-w NUM``` : Dump particle data every NUM iterations (time-steps) if NUM is integer.
 Dump data at the specified physical time if NUM is real.
 * ```-f FIELDS```: Comma separated list of particle fields for file output dumps.
-See a list of common ouput fields below.
+See a list of common output fields below.
+* ```-compression COMPRESSOR_SETTINGS```: Comma separated list of compressor settings.
+Only available when compiled with ADIOS2 and using BP output.
+See a list of common compressor and settings below.
 * ```--quiet``` : Don't print any output to stdout

 Implemented cases: